RenderKit/oidn/doc/api.md

 --------------------------------------------------- ----------------------------------------------------------
 : Supported external memory type flags, i.e., valid constants of type `OIDNExternalMemoryTypeFlag`.

-Metal buffers can be used directly with
+Metal buffers can be imported directly with

     OIDNBuffer oidnNewSharedBufferFromMetal(OIDNDevice device, MTLBuffer_id buffer);

-Note that if a buffer with an `MTLStorageModeManaged` storage mode is imported, it is the responsibility of the user to synchronize the contents of the buffer between the CPU and the GPU.
+Note that if a buffer with an `MTLStorageModeManaged` storage mode is imported, it is the responsibility of the user to synchronize the contents of the buffer between the host and the device.

 Similar to device objects, buffer objects are also reference-counted and can be retained and released by calling the following functions: